 In all other contexts, it is a K. Casco (helmet): /kasko/

 So, how would you pronounce words like cama (bed), cine (cinema), cierto (true) and cuna (cradle)?

 D, as in dado (dice)

-In English phonetics, D is described as an “alveolar stop” because it involves contact between the front part of the tongue and the alveolar ridge, i.e., the front, hard area of the palate.
-In Spanish, however, D is only alveolar when it appears at the end of words.
+In English phonetics, letter D is an “alveolar stop” because it involves contact between the front part of the tongue and the alveolar ridge, i.e., the front, hard area of the palate.
+However, Spanish D is only alveolar when it appears at the end of words.

-In other contexts, especially between vowels, it is a dental sound, meaning that it is pronounced with the tip of the tongue between the upper and lower teeth.
+In other contexts, especially between vowels, it is a dental sound, meaning that you have to pronounce it with the tip of the tongue between the upper and lower teeth.